Crystal Bayat: Awards and recognitions

 In 2020, Bayat received the Rumi Award (2nd place) in the "Literature Category" and was also named as one of 50 Influential Women by Rumi Award organizers.
 She was also recognized by the former Afghan president and parliament in early 2020 for activism in passing the minority rights bill.

 On 7 December 2021, Crystal Bayat was named in the BBC 100 Women 2021 list for her social activist and human rights advocacy, which figured prominently in protests against the Taliban takeover in 2021.

+Additional awards include: RUMI Award (second place, literature category) in 2020, Warrior Award (Utah Attorney General's Office) in 2023, Activist of the Year (Utah House of Representatives) in 2023, and the 7 for 17 Recognition (Utah Council for Citizen Diplomacy) in 2024.